gnolang/gno/docs/getting-started/using-gnokey.md

 type of the return argument.

 In this case, we used `maketx call` to call a read-only function, which simply checks the `wugnot` balance of a specific address.
 This is discouraged, as `maketx call` actually uses gas.
 To call a read-only function without spending gas, check out the `vm/qeval` query in the [ABCI queries section](#vmqeval).

 ### `Send`

-We can use the `Send` message type to access the TM2 banker directly and transfer coins from one Gno address to another.
+We can use the `Send` message type to access the TM2 [Banker](../concepts/stdlibs/banker.md) directly and transfer coins from one Gno address to another.

 Coins, such as GNOTs, are always formatted in the following way:

 ```
 <amount><denom>